amybrossard/darwin/readme.md

 ### **Change Log**

+#### **Version 3.05**

+*  Toggling Hide IDs / Show IDs on the Match Results window will maintain the currently selected record and scroll position without having to reload the entire results.

 #### **Version 3.04**

 *  Set Match Results window and Main Window scroll position so that currently selected record is visible when a user clicks on a column heading to sort records.